JSJeong-me/EFK/Day_01.md

 5. Read(GET) the updated document to ensure that the field has been updated.
 6. Delete a document of one place.
 7. Copy and paste the following request to return all documents from the places index.
-This is a great way to check whether all the CRUD operations you have performed thus far have worked!

 ```
 GET places/_search
 {